Divider/Brand Symbol

 Contractions will probably feel like physical discomfort, dull aches, and pressure in your pelvis, back, and lower abdomen.
 A lot of women compare them to strong period cramps.
 Toward the beginning of labour, they’ll start out as weaker, shorter, and farther apart from one another.
 As you get closer to giving birth, they’ll become longer, stronger, and more frequent.

-The three stages of labour
+An infographic showing the three stages of labour

 Stage 1 consists of two steps: Early labour and active labour.